swisscom/dopc/README.md

 ## Configuration

+DOPc will use configuration settings from DOPi/DOPv wherever possible.

 See `config/initializers/settings/01_defaults.rb` for custom DOPc settings.
 Create a local file named `02_local.rb` in the same directory to overwrite settings.
 The file is ignored by Git.